 dism /Add-driver /Image:C:\wimmount /Driver:d:\WindowsSupport\$WinPEDriver$ /Recurse

 If the command is successful, you will see multiple lines of drivers successfully installed.
 If most of the drivers are installed but there is a warning message (“The command completed with errors”), you can safely ignore the warning message.

 dism /unmount-image /mountdir:c:\wimmount /Commit

-If the command completes successfully, you will see a “The operation completed successfully”.
-Eject the USB drive and plug it in to the Mac that contains the original Winclone image.
+If the command completes successfully, you will see a “The operation completed successfully” message.
+Eject the USB drive and plug it into the Mac that contains the original Winclone image.

 - Copy the newly modified Windows.wim back to the original Windows.wim file in the Winclone image.